Boneless Leg of Lamb

 - Honey – Gives us that caramelization and color that makes it more appetizing.

-- Red wine - Wine and lamb are a wonderful combination.
+- Red wine – Wine and lamb are a wonderful combination.
 And yet, you can omit the wine and use vegetable stock instead.
-You can even use white wine in this recipe.
+You can also use white wine in this recipe.

-- Marinate the lamb for 2 hours on the counter or up to overnight in the fridge.
+- Marinate – Generously rub the marinade all over the lamb, inside and all around.
+Leave to marinate for 15 minutes on the counter while you preheat the oven, or up to overnight in the fridge.

 Roast the lamb

-- Move the lamb to a serving platter and cover with aluminum foil - let rest at least 20 minutes to help the juices settle.
+- When it reaches the desired doneness, remove it from the oven.
+Move the lamb to a serving platter and cover it with aluminum foil.
+Let it rest for at least 20 minutes to help the juices settle.

 Gravy